Politics of Djibouti

-Politics of Djibouti takes place in a framework of a presidential representative democratic republic, whereby the executive power is exercised by the President and the Government.
+Politics of Djibouti takes place in a framework of a presidential representative democratic republic, whereby the executive power is exercised by the president and the Government.
 Legislative power is vested in both the Government and the National Assembly.
 The party system and legislature are dominated by the socialist People's Rally for Progress.
 In April 2010, a new constitutional amendment was approved.
-The President serves as both the head of state and head of government, and is directly elected for single six-year term.
-Government is headed by the President, who appoints the Prime Minister and the Council of Ministers on the proposal of the latter.
+The president serves as both the head of state and head of government, and is directly elected for single six-year term.
+Government is headed by the president, who appoints the prime minister and the Council of Ministers on the proposal of the latter.
 There is also a 65-member chamber of deputies, where representatives are popularly elected for terms of five years.
 Administratively, the country is divided into five regions and one city, with eleven additional sub-prefecture subdivisions.
 Djibouti is also part of various international organisations, including the United Nations and Arab League.

 History

 In 1958, on the eve of neighboring Somalia's independence in 1960, a referendum was held in Djibouti to decide whether to join the Somali Republic or to remain with France.
 The referendum turned out in favour of a continued association with France, partly due to a combined "yes" vote by the sizeable Afar ethnic group and resident Europeans.
 There was also widespread vote rigging, with the French expelling thousands of Somalis before the referendum reached the polls.
 The majority of those who had voted "no" were Somalis who were strongly in favour of joining a united Somalia as had been proposed by Mahmoud Harbi, Vice President of the Government Council.
 Harbi was killed in a plane crash two years later.

-Former Vice President of the Government Council, Mahmoud Harbi.

 In 1967, a second plebiscite was held to determine the fate of the territory.
 Initial results supported a continued but looser relationship with France.
 Voting was also divided along ethnic lines, with the resident Somalis generally voting for independence, with the goal of eventual union with Somalia, and the Afars largely opting to remain associated with France.
 However, the referendum was again marred by reports of vote rigging on the part of the French authorities.
 Shortly after the referendum was held, the former Côte française des Somalis (French Somaliland) was renamed to Territoire français des Afars et des Issas.

 In 1977, a third referendum took place.
 A landslide 98.8% of the electorate supported disengagement from France, officially marking Djibouti's independence.

 Hassan Gouled Aptidon, a Somali politician who had campaigned for a "yes" vote in the referendum of 1958, eventually wound up as the nation's first president (1977–1999).
 He was re-elected, unopposed, to a second 6-year term in April 1987 and to a third 6-year term in May 1993 multiparty elections.
 The electorate approved the current constitution in September 1992.
 Many laws and decrees from before independence remain in effect.

 President of Djibouti Ismaïl Omar Guelleh.